timothyshull/programming_notes/hardware/digital_design.md

     - ALUControl = 110 so the ALU performs a subtraction
     - ALUSrc=0 to choose SrcB from the register file
     - RegWrite and MemWrite are 0, because a branch does not write to the register file or memory
-    - don’t care about the values of RegDst and MemtoReg because the register file is not written
+    - don't care about the values of RegDst and MemtoReg because the register file is not written

 ### Single-Cycle Control
 - computes the control signals based on the opcode and funct fields of the instruction, Instr31:26 and Instr5:0